mikosik/smooth-build/doc/tutorial.md

 [String] strings = emptyArray;
 ```

-#### Generic types
+#### Polymorphic functions

-Smooth allows declaring function with generic parameters.
-To define generic
+Smooth allows declaring polymorphic functions.
-parameter simply use single upper case letter as its name.
+To define type variable simply use a single upper case letter as its type.
 Below declaration of `identity` function that returns its only parameter.

 ```